wube/factorio-data/README.md

 # Factorio Data
-Tracks changes of the Lua prototype definitions in factorio in between releases.
+Tracks changes of the Lua prototype definitions in Factorio in between releases.

 This repo has been made publicly available to help mod authors.
 Its purpose is to allow the public to track changes to the Factorio **Lua prototype definitions**.